Marc Fernández (footballer): Greece

 On 31 May 2018, the 28-year-old Fernández agreed to a two-year deal at Super League Greece's Asteras Tripolis FC.
 He finished his first year with eight goals in all competitions.

 Fernández scored his first goal for the 2019–20 campaign on 15 September 2019, in a 2–1 away loss against Xanthi FC.
 Six days later, his brace helped the hosts to a 2–1 home defeat of Atromitos FC.

 On 8 September 2020, Fernández joined Apollon Smyrnis F.C. on a free transfer.
 His first goal for the club came through a header in a 3–4 home loss to AEK Athens F.C. on 13 December, and the following week his 36th-minute strike proved essential to the 1–0 win over Panetolikos FC.

 Return home

-Fernández returned to his homeland in June 2021, on a contract at FC Andorra in the newly created Primera División RFEF.
+In June 2021, Fernández joined FC Andorra in the newly created Primera División RFEF.
 He helped the club in their first-ever promotion to the professional leagues in his first season, scoring a squad-best 11 goals.

 On 29 December 2022, Fernández signed for third-division Gimnàstic de Tarragona.